Brave Payments Review

 The personal list of sites is adjustable and you can disable or enable contributions to any publisher site, or even delete the site from your list permanently.
 This can be controlled from browser preferences and enabling/disabling contributions could be done directly from browser address bar clicking on the heart icon on the right edge.
 This is how the address bar looks like when browsing a verified publisher’s site:

 Notice the golden background of heart icon which means that the contribution is enabled.
-Little green check suggests that the publisher of is verified.
+Little green check suggests that the content publisher is verified.
 Other Payments status indications look like this:

 One more problem with cryptocurrency transactions is complexity of cross-currency conversions, and you will probably need at least one to be done, unless you have some BAT stashed somewhere.
 Brave will give you a USD value of your planned budget, but it’s up to you to calculate how much BTC or ETH you have to deposit in order to have exact amount of BAT in your wallet.
 Don’t forget the network fee, any extra fees your wallet service may charge, and 5% that Brave will cut off your transfer.

 So how the money you put into your BAT wallet will be distributed among the publishers?
 Based on the usage data Brave Payments calculates the percentage of contribution designated for each publisher.
 Every 30 days the contributions summary is offered for review and at this point you can make final adjustments to the distribution of your monthly budget before it will be withdrawn from your BAT wallet to Brave escrow wallet, from where it will be distributed among publishers.

 And the last thing worth mentioning is that Brave Payments are available only on desktop browser.
 And there is no synchronization between multiple devices, so Brave Payments wallet has to be created on each device and managed separately.